colev1/byob/README.md

 * create database in psql named tests
 * `$ knex seed:run --env test`
 * `npm test` to run tests

+# Contribution Instructions

+We would love to see your contributions to our repo!
+Take a look at the issues to see how you can contribute.

+* Follow the Setup Instructions listed above
+* Create a new branch on your local machine to begin making changes `git checkout -b branch-name`
+* Before creating a pull request of your changes:
+  * Rebase to the master branch and address merge conflicts
+  * Ensure that your commit messages are concise and descriptive
+  * Mention which issue you are addressing in your PR
+  * Make sure each new piece of code is tested and all tests are passing: `npm test`
+  * Lint all new code: `npm run eslint`
+* If you open a pull request that is not yet complete, please indicate WIP in the title

 # VENUES